-For example, if the thesis statement is something along the lines of “Wealth doesn’t bring happiness”, the writer might open with a scene describing a lonely, unhappy person surrounded by wealth and opulence.
+For example, if the thesis statement is something like “Wealth doesn’t bring happiness”, the writer might open with a scene describing a lonely, unhappy person surrounded by wealth and opulence.

-This scene would contrast a luxurious setting with an impoverished emotional state insinuating the thrust of the essay’s central thesis in the process.
+This scene contrasts a luxurious setting with an impoverished emotional state insinuating the thrust of the essay’s central thesis in the process.

 For this activity, you can use the same list of thesis statements as in the activity above.

-In their groups, challenge students to set up a scene of contrast to evoke the essay’s central contention just as in the example above.
+In their groups, challenge students to set up a scene of contrast to evoke the essay’s central contention, as in the example above.

 The scene of contrast can be a factual one in a documentary or anecdotal style or a fictionalized account.

 Whether the students are using a factual or fictional scene for their contrast, dramatizing it can make it much more persuasive and impactful.

 A good writer avoids cliché.
 Merriam-Webster defines cliché as: